Valeour/green-screen-depth/README.md

 Please ensure that reverse depth is not enabled in settings, or it will cause the shader to work in reverse and become a pain to work with.

-To install, simply place in your shader of the game you installed Reshade on.
+To install, simply place the GreenScreenDepth.fx in your shader folder of the game you installed Reshade on.
 (Pretty sure this only works on DX11.
 Haven't tested with DX9)